 The modern version of the game can be directly traced to Bernard Xavier Philippe de Marigny de Mandeville who brought the game to New Orleans.
-The game found its way in to several casinos but the game was essentially flawed in its game play.
+The game found its way into several casinos but the game was essentially flawed in its gameplay.
 It suffered from the same thing that ancient Roman dice games suffered from centuries ago.
-Players would fix the dice to tip the edge in their favour.
+Players would fix the dice to tip the edge in their favor.
 It was only in the early 1930’s that a solution to this problem was found.
 John H Winn introduced the Don’t Pass wager with his right and wrong bet rules.
 This corrected the problem and the game has not experienced any major changes since then.

 The adding of progressive jackpots to craps and the introduction of online craps to Internet-based casinos resulted in the game gaining popularity internationally.